 “The world’s most famous and popular language is music”

-No matter whether you want to pursue writing or performing, producing or composing “where words will fail, the music will speak” (Hans Christian Andersen).
-Music has a very important role to play in the life of the students and the department takes pride in ensuring your son’s musical styles and abilities are catered for.
+At St Bonaventure’s, music has a very important role to play in the life of the students and the department takes pride in ensuring your son’s musical styles and abilities are catered for.

 GCSE Music – Eduqas GCSE Syllabus